IDSIA/adapquest/README.md

 The stack is composed by a database for storing the questions and the session and the backend engine.
 We chosed `Postgres 13.1` but any other SQL-based engine supported by *Hibernate* should be compatible.

-Refer to the [Wiki](/IDSIA/adapquest/wiki) for more details on the `docker-compose` configuration.
+Refer to the [Wiki](https://github.com/IDSIA/adapquest/wiki) for more details on the `docker-compose` configuration.

 # Citation

-If you write a scientific paper describing research that made use of the `AdaptQuest` tool, please see the [CreMA](/IDSIA/crema#citation) library citation note.
+If you write a scientific paper describing research that made use of the `AdapQuest` tool, please see the [CreMA](https://github.com/IDSIA/crema#citation) library citation note.